-NOS 160 - Server Security (4)
+NOS 161 - Offensive Server Security (4)

-Introduces the use of security best practices to harden server operating systems.
-Successful students will manage the protection of Active Directory by implementing Group Policy changes and integrating threat management detection systems to defend server operating systems.
+Introduces the use of security best practices to analyze and interpret data server operating systems using threat monitoring software and offensive security tools.
+Successful students will effectively respond by providing counter-measures and preventive maintenance to and recover from incidents with server operating systems.